navinpandiyan/hospital-finder-assistant/docs/DOCUMENTATION.md

 ## 2. Features
 *   **Voice Interface**: Interact with the bot using natural spoken language.
 *   **Speech-to-Text (STT)**: Transcribes user's spoken queries into text.
-*   **Natural Language Understanding (NLU)**: Extracts key entities like location, hospital type, and insurance provider from text.
+*   **Natural Language Understanding (NLU)**: Extracts key entities like location, hospital type, and insurance provider from text, using either spaCy (default) or an optional LLM for more nuanced intent and entity recognition.
-*   **Text-to-Speech (TTS)**: Converts bot's responses into natural-sounding speech.
+*   **Text-to-Speech (TTS)**: Converts bot's responses into natural-sounding speech, with an optional LLM-driven dialogue refinement for more natural conversational flow.
 *   **Hospital Search**: Finds hospitals based on user-specified criteria (location, type, insurance).
 *   **Location-Based Services**: Ranks hospitals by proximity to the user's specified location.
-*   **Conversational State Management**: Maintains context throughout the conversation to clarify missing information.
+*   **Conversational State Management**: Maintains context throughout the conversation, utilizing a clarifier to validate recognized entities (like location) and prompt the user for missing information.
 *   **Database Integration**: Stores and retrieves hospital information from an SQLite database.
 *   **Configurable**: Easy to adjust parameters for language models, search criteria, and conversational flow.